-Digital banking is a way to control your money, usually the use of a smartphone app or web app.
-It allows you to log on to your account anywhere you have internet access, allowing you constant visibility of where your money is going and allowing you to understand the best way to manage it.
+Digital banking is a way to control your money, usually through a smartphone app or web app.
+It allows you to log into your account anywhere with Internet access, giving you constant visibility of your money and helping you understand the best way to manage it.

 There are several advantages to app-based banking:

-Another major benefit of app-based banking is the degree to which is has opened up the competitive banking marketplace.
-Specifically, the new Open Banking regulations have enabled third party apps to innovate off the back of traditional banking’s infrastructure.
+Another major benefit of app-based banking is the degree to which it has opened up the competition.
+The new Open Banking rules have enabled third-party apps to innovate, drawing on the infrastructure of traditional banks.

 Many banking apps are designed to help their customers save.
 These apps access your current bank accounts and use clever computer programs to analyse your spending and look for ways that you could save money.

 Previously, you could ask your bank to give these apps permission to view your banking data and the bank could refuse.
-Now, as long as the app is properly licensed, your bank must grant access that you agree to.
+Now, as long as the app is properly licensed, your bank must grant access if you agree to it.

-Another popular way to use app-based banking is as a way to save through investment.
-Apps such as Moneybox allow you to make weekly or one off deposits to three risk-assessed categories of investments.
-Several of the app-based banks also allow you to sign up to a ’round-up’ where your account rounds up your purchases to the nearest pound and uses the change you would have received as an investment.
+Another popular way to use app-based banking is saving through investment.
+Apps such as Moneybox allow you to make weekly or one-off deposits to three risk-assessed categories of investments.
+Several of the app-based banks also allow you to sign up to a “round-up” where your account rounds up your purchases to the nearest pound and uses the change you would have received as an investment.

-App-based banking doesn’t only apply to challenger banks or money saving banking apps, it’s also becoming increasingly possible to bank on your smartphone with traditional banks such as Barclays and Natwest, both of whom have highly rated mobile apps where you an control your money.
+App-based banking doesn’t only apply to challenger banks or money-saving banking apps, it’s also becoming increasingly possible to bank on your smartphone with traditional banks such as Barclays and Natwest, both of whom have highly-rated mobile apps where you can control your money.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.